War3Evo/TF2-Super-Smash-Bros/README.md

 For editing the sb_weapons.cfg file, you may want to know some attributes to help balance weapons for your Smash Bros game.

-"ammo regen"	"0.20"
-"maxammo primary reduced"	"0.25"
-"clip size penalty"	"0.25"

-,etc, can be found at this link:
+ammo regen,maxammo primary reduced,clip size penalty,etc, can be found at this link:

 https://wiki.teamfortress.com/wiki/List_of_item_attributes